 When Williams Selyem was sold in 1997, Burt Williams bought a 40-acre property in Anderson Valley the following year.
-Under the direction of vineyardist Steve Williams, the land was cleared and planted to cuttings from the Rochioli Vineyard, "DRC" suitcase selections from adjacent vineyards, clone 23 (a clone Burt's deceased son favored), and Dijon clones 115, 777 and 828.
+Under the direction of vineyardist Steve Williams, the land was cleared and 12 acres planted to cuttings from the Rochioli Vineyard, "DRC" suitcase selections from adjacent vineyards, clone 23 (a clone Burt's deceased son favored), and Dijon clones 115, 777 and 828.
 The vineyard was named Morning Dew Ranch.

 The fruit from Morning Dew Ranch as been released as a vineyard designated Pinot Noir by Brogan Cellers (owned by Burt's daughter, Margi Williams-Wierenga), Woodenhead, and Whitcraft.
 Williams crafted small amounts of Pinot Noir in 2008 and 2009 and released the wines in late the summer of 2011 (the 2008 vintage) and spring of 2012 (the 2009 vintage).
 The wines were sold primarily to close friends and long time customers of Williams Selyem.
 Williams has no plans to continue to produce wine after the 2009 vintage, choosing instead to take full advantage of retirement.

 The Burt Williams recipe for Pinot Noir: 5-day cold soak, ferment with 15-30 percent whole clusters using Williams Selyem's proprietary yeast strain (isolated from the Martinelli Vineyard in 1984).
 Punch downs are performed every six hours once fermentation starts.
 The wine is pressed off the skins gently and aged in new and used Francois Fréres oak barrels before being bottled unfiltered.